shauninman/Lessn/README.md

 3. Visit http://doma.in/x/-/ to Lessn a new url and grab the bookmarklets (the required database table is created automatically the first time you visit Lessn).
+4. Visit http://doma.in/x/ to see all Lessn urls you’ve created.

 ### NOTE: